Last Updated on

 If you can secure a lower interest rate on a home equity line of credit than what the IRS charges, this option might make sense.
 In this scenario, you borrow against whatever equity you have in your home.
 If you default on this line of credit, however, the bank can take possession of your home.

-If you’re struggling or unable to pay off your tax debt, you can find relief in several ways.
+If you’re struggling or unable to pay off your back taxes, you can find assistance in several ways.
 One of those is using a personal loan to pay the IRS.
 Contact our experts at Solvable to find out if this is the right option for you.